 Kids love coming to Epping Presbyterian.
-We have a specialised children's program at both our 9:00am and 4:30pm Sunday services.
+We have a specialised children's program at our 10:30am Sunday services.
 During the week we have other activities for children from pre-school age upward.

-A Friday morning play group for pre-schoolers and their carers.
+A Friday morning play group for preschoolers and their carers.
 We combine free play with music and story times.
 A great way to meet people in the community.
-Unfortunately the waiting list to join is currently closed and we will not be able to take more names until October 22, 2018 or even later.
-Please contact the office for information.

-Our Holiday Kids Club runs during the second week of the July school holidays.
-With drama, games, craft activities and more.
-Kids love learning about Jesus with their friends at our Holiday Kids Club.
-For children in K-6.
+Our Holiday Club is for children in Kindergarten - Year 6.
+It runs during the second week of the July school holidays each year.
+The children enjoy 4 mornings of drama, games, cooking, craft activities and more.
+Kids love learning about Jesus at our Holiday Club.